Healing From Multiple Surgeries After Tackling Breast Cancer: Jenny’s Story

 I have been doing Pilates on and off for over 20 years, along with playing tennis and indoor spinning.

 As I got older, my back and knees started to ache and found Pilates to be a perfect alternative to lengthening and straightening my posture and body.
-I love the idea that pilates helps to tone my body and helps me with increased flexibility.
+I love the idea that Pilates helps to tone my body and helps me increase my flexibility.

 In the past 18 months, I have had 3 biopsies, 2 lumpectomies, a DIEP Flap mastectomy, and a hysterectomy.